sebbacon/respire/views/courses/asthma.md

-We offer three asthma courses, accredited by the Royal College of Nursing, in Adult asthma, Paediatric asthma, and Asthma management.
+We offer three asthma courses, accredited by NCFE, in Adult asthma, Paediatric asthma, and Asthma management.
 All these courses are 3 hours long.
+Alternatively learners can attend the Asthma Diploma Study days, without the summative assessment and receive a Certificate in Asthma.

 ## Diagnosis and management of Adult asthma in primary care